zigge3/frontend-assignment-gui/README.md

 ## Starting the project

-To start the project
+To start the project simply...
-if you have npm 7.x.x that supports workspaces

 - npm i
 - npm run dev